Healthcare-associated Infections (HAIs) Represent a Major Threat to Patient Safety and Public Health

 Sample Report

-With epiXact’s whole-genome SNP analysis, we identify differences at the single DNA base pair level to estimate genomic distance between samples.
+With epiXact HAI’s whole-genome SNP analysis, we identify differences at the single DNA base pair level to estimate genomic distance between samples.

 Each report includes: